monero-project/monero/README.md

 - You can subscribe to an [announcement listserv](https://lists.getmonero.org) to get critical announcements from the Monero core team.
 The announcement list can be very helpful for knowing when software updates are needed.

 ## Translations
 The CLI wallet is available in different languages.
-If you want to help translate it, see our self-hosted localization platform, Pootle, on [translate.getmonero.org](https://translate.getmonero.org/projects/CLI/).
+If you want to help translate it, see our self-hosted localization platform, Weblate, on [translate.getmonero.org](https://translate.getmonero.org/projects/CLI/).
 Every translation *must* be uploaded on the platform, pull requests directly editing the code in this repository will be closed.
-If you need help with Pootle, you can find a guide with screenshots [here](https://github.com/monero-ecosystem/monero-translations/blob/master/pootle.md).
+If you need help with Weblate, you can find a guide with screenshots [here](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md).
 &nbsp;

 If you need help/support/info about translations, contact the localization workgroup.
 You can find the complete list of contacts on the repository of the workgroup: [monero-translations](https://github.com/monero-ecosystem/monero-translations#contacts).